Filming on Forestry England Land FAQs

 Can we film in the forest at night?

-Generally, yes (subject to any likely disturbance to neighbours and notifying local police).
+In suitable areas this can be authorised subject to any likely disturbance to neighbours and notifying local police.

 Can we use firearms, firing blank rounds only, in the forest?